arnavkarekar/AggieMeals/README.md

 # AggieMeals
-A inovative meal prep app for students at Texas A&amp;M University trying to gain, loose, or maintain their weight at the Dining Halls.
+An innovative meal prep app for students at Texas A&amp;M University trying to gain, lose, or maintain their weight at the Dining Halls.

 # Welcome to your Expo app 👋